rjcohn/alexa-pymyq/README.md

     If the test succeeds, you should see "Execution result: succeeded (logs)" again.
     The log output should show your actual door state (open or closed).

     If the test fails, make sure you have set up the environment variables correctly.
+    On failure, click on the Details disclosure triangle to see the log output.
+    Even the HelpIntent test authenticates the user, so if it fails, likely either your credentials are incorrect or the MyQ server is down or refusing requests.
+    The PyMyQ library automatically retries on a failed API call, but the Lambda function will time out after one retry.
+    API failures will often result in a timeout, but log messages should provide more information.

 13. In the Function overview, copy the Function ARN by clicking the Copy icon.

 14. Return to your Amazon developer account >> Alexa >> Alexa Skills Kit project and